berb/rest-doc-template/README.md

 > Why XML?

-Because it's nice for this purposes.
+Because it's nice for these purposes.
 The schema definition allows guided documentation through auto-completion and XSL is a good start for transformations into other formats.

 > Why not WADL?